Bobby Verdon-Roe: Racing career

-In 1999 he briefly raced for the Lister works team in the FIA GT Championship, before returning to TVR and racing their new Cerbera Speed 12 GT car in the British GT Championship in 2000 and 2001, winning three races and eventually finishing 3rd in the championship.
+In 1999, Verdon-Roe briefly raced for the Lister works team in the FIA GT Championship, before returning to TVR and racing their new Cerbera Speed 12 GT car in the British GT Championship in 2000 and 2001, winning three races and eventually finishing third in the championship.

 Verdon-Roe also drove one-off races in the European Le Mans Series in 2001 in 2002.
-In 2002 he returned to the Lister team and raced the Lister Storm in the FIA GT Championship.
-Highlights included a 2nd place at Silverstone and 2nd place at the Spa 24 hours, Lister's best ever result in a 24-hour race.
+In 2002, he returned to the Lister team and raced the Lister Storm in the FIA GT Championship.
+Highlights included a second place at Silverstone and second place at the Spa 24 hours, Lister's best ever result in a 24-hour race.

-In 2003 he raced for the newly formed Creation Autosportif racing team driving the 2000 FIA GT Championship winning Lister Storm chassis (002) to 4th place in the FIA GT Championship.
+In 2003, Verdon-Roe raced for the newly formed Creation Autosportif racing team driving the 2000 FIA GT Championship winning Lister Storm chassis (002) to fourth place in the FIA GT Championship.

-In 2004 he again raced for Creation at Donington Park and the Spa 24 Hours in the Lister.
+In 2004, Verdon-Roe again raced for Creation at Donington Park and the Spa 24 Hours in the Lister.
 He also raced once in the British GT Championship for Rollcentre Racing in the Mosler MT900R.

 There were also a number of entries in various historic events including the Le Mans 24 Hours Group C support race and winning the Spa-Francorchamps Classic Endurance Race.

-In 2005 he raced in the Le Mans 24 hours race driving a Dallara Nissan LMP1 car for the Rollcentre team, as well as the Spa 24 Hours for the Lister team.
+In 2005, Verdon-Roe raced in the Le Mans 24 hours race driving a Dallara Nissan LMP1 car for the Rollcentre team, as well as the Spa 24 Hours for the Lister team.

-In 2008 he won the Goodwood Revival's feature race, the RAC TT Celebration, driving a Ferrari 330 LMB with Peter Hardman, the first victory for a Ferrari in the TT since the Revival began.
+In 2008, Verdon-Roe won the Goodwood Revival's feature race, the RAC TT Celebration, driving a Ferrari 330 LMB with Peter Hardman, the first victory for a Ferrari in the TT since the Revival began.

-In 2009 Verdon-Roe won FIA Historic Formula One Championship driving a McLaren M26.
-At the Revival he shared the Ferrari 330 LMB with Emanuele Pirro finishing 2nd.
+In 2009, Verdon-Roe won FIA Historic Formula One Championship driving a McLaren M26.
+At the Revival, he shared the Ferrari 330 LMB with Emanuele Pirro, finishing second.